 This can be a very visual phase with some really exciting outputs.
 People love listening to and sharing these stories - they feel real, personal and different.
 You don't need to be an award winning artist to do this!
 Sometimes a best effort attempt captures the spirit and sentiment perfectly.
 Don't underestimate the impact you can have on someone by deeply listening to them and capturing their words and feelings with care and attention.
 It might be the first time this has ever happened for them.

-The third C (“Change a little by little”) is about bringing insights together to help decision makers understand what matters to people and act on what’s important.
+The third C (“Small changes”) is about bringing insights together to help decision makers understand what matters to people and act on what’s important.
 This ‘change project’ part can be one of the most confusing, frustrating and challenging parts of broader engagement (but also one of the most rewarding and impactful!).
 There are lots of processes, tools and techniques out there.
 You might have heard of PDSA cycles (Plan-Do-Study-Act), Experience Based Co-Design (EBCD), Patient Experience Toolkits (PET), the Lean Start-up methodology, Prince 2 project management (and more).

 There’s many ways of doing this and this can be where a lot of projects get stuck.
 Choose a process/methodology that works for you and your team.
 Starting small and changing things little by little can help.
 It's often easier and a lot less demoralising to build on something small that works, rather than to create a giant plan and have it fail at step one.